 In fact, you can take full creative freedom when cutting pizza to achieve whichever result you are looking for.
 Here are other common ways you can make the most out of one meal when serving a large group of people:

-If you’ve never seen pizza cut into strips, this new information might change the way you eat your favorite meal.
+If you’ve never seen pizza cut into strips or straight lines, this new information might change the way you eat your favorite meal.
 While strips are not the most common shape for cutting pizza slices, they do come in handy when you have many dips and sauces on the side.

 In this scenario, the pizza is cut into strips ranging from four to six inches in size.